yoki123/hodoku/README.md

   - Active Color preview defaulted to cell color preview.

   - Faulty transition from drag to click while Ctrl down leading to a cell being deselected.

+  - Batch generate would sometimes crash due to a comparator bug in the XY-Chains.

 Version 2.2.7 (2019-11-23)
 --------------------------